zuozhenggh/learning-library/data-management-library/database/sharding/migrate-to-sdb/migrate-to-sdb.md

-12. From you computer, launch a browser and use the URL: `http://xxx.xxx.xxx.xxx:8081`.
+12. From your computer, launch a browser and use the URL: `http://xxx.xxx.xxx.xxx:8081`.
 Using the public ip address of the catalog host and the port number is 8081.

     ![Display of catalog host.](images/cataloghost.png)